-CryptContext.verify_and_update (secret, hash, scheme=None, category=None, kwds) verify password and re-hash the password if needed, all in a single call.
+CryptContext.verify\and\update (secret, hash, scheme=None, category=None, \\kwds) verify password and re-hash the password if needed, all in a single call.

-This is a convenience method which takes care of all the following: first it verifies the password (verify()), if this is successfull it checks if the hash needs updating (needs_update()), and if so, re-hashes the password (hash()), returning the replacement hash.
+This is a convenience method which takes care of all the following: first it verifies the password (verify()), if this is successfull it checks if the hash needs updating ( $needs\update()$ ), and if so, re-hashes the password (hash()), returning the replacement hash.
 This series of steps is a very common task for applications which wish to update deprecated hashes, and this call takes care of all 3 steps efficiently.

-- secret (unicode or bytes) the secret to verify - hash hash string to compare to.
+- secret (str or bytes) the secret to verify - hash hash string to compare to.